WordPress/plugin-check/docs/introduction.md

 ## Checks
 Checks are single PHP classes that run code to test a plugin for a specific problem.

-Every Check will contain a `run()` method which accepts an instance of the `Check_Results` class.
-The `Check_Results` object is used to add any errors or warnings raised by the Check to be reported later.
+Every check contains a `run()` method which accepts an instance of the `Check_Result` class.
+The `Check_Result` instance is used to add any errors or warnings raised by the check to be reported later.

 Currently, static and runtime checks are the 2 types of checks that can be run by the Plugin Checker.

 ### Static Checks

 Static checks are used to perform tests against the codebase without running any code.
-This is simillar to other static analysis tools such as PHP Code Sniffer.
+This is similar to other static analysis tools such as PHP Code Sniffer.

-Static checks are one of the simplest checks to implement and can be used to run existing code standards sniffs, such as those in the WordPress Coding Standards, against a plugin as part of the Plugin Checker test process.
+Static checks can run existing PHPCodeSniffer sniffs, such as those in the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards), or they can be implemented in a more manual way, e.g. searching for specific patterns across all files, similar to how the checks of the [WordPress Theme Check tool](https://github.com/WordPress/theme-check) are implemented.

 ### Runtime Checks